jorisvandenbossche/course-python-geospatial/notebooks/case-curieuzeneuzen-air-quality.md

 df['no2'].plot.hist()
 ```

-A more expanded histogram (not asked in the exercise, but uncomment to check the code!)
+A more expanded histogram (not asked in the exercise, but uncomment to check the code)

 ```{code-cell} ipython3
 :tags: [nbtutor-solution]